 After over 30 years of HIV research and significant biomedical advancements to treat and prevent HIV transmission—such as pre-exposure prophylaxis (PrEP), antiretroviral therapy (ART), and undetectable equals untransmittable (U=U)— these state laws are now outdated and do not reflect current scientific knowledge or practice.
 Furthermore, HIV is far more severely criminalized than other STIs, and this is disproportionate when it is a fully manageable condition.

 Beyond the burden they place on individual lives, these laws may discourage HIV testing, increase stigma, and exacerbate health disparities.

-In 2020, 68% of people living with HIV in the U.S. resided in the 32 states with specific laws or enhanced sentencing against people living with HIV (PLWH).
+Many states have enhanced sentencing for people living with HIV.
 An enhanced sentence increases a defendant’s sentence, fine, or other consequences beyond the normal range.
 Enhanced sentencing for HIV-related convictions is solely based on an individual’s positive HIV status and can include the following:

 - Extended prison sentence